For an easy-to-search archive of all my WWE DVD reviews, please visit World Wrestling Reviews!

 Kane and Paul Bearer push the casket up by the entrance.
 This doesn’t look good.
 Kane grabs an ax and chops up the casket, and then pours gasoline on it.
 He then lights the casket on fire!
 That’s quite the image to go out on for the pay-per-view.

-Tags: Royal Rumble, Royal Rumble Countdown 2016, Shawn Michaels, Stone Cold Steve Austin, undertaker, WWE
+Tags: Royal Rumble, royal rumble countdown 2017, Stone Cold Steve Austin, undertaker, WWF